diku-dk/futhark/docs/language-overview.rst

 Unfortunately, as the expressive power of a language grows, the difficulty of optimisation often rises likewise.
-For example, we support nested parallelism, despite the complexities of efficiently mapping to the flat parallelism supported by hardware, as a great many programs depend on this feature.
+For example, we support nested parallelism, despite the complexities of efficiently mapping to the flat parallelism supported by hardware, as many algorithms are awkward to write without this feature.
 On the other hand, we do not support non-regular arrays, as they complicate size analysis a great deal.
 The fact that Futhark is purely functional is intended to give an optimising compiler more leeway in rearranging the code and performing high-level optimisations.
 It is also the plan to eventually design a rigorous cost model for Futhark, although this work has not yet been completed.

 Lexical Syntax
 --------------